oybekg/stock-analysis/README.md

 # **Stock Analysis**
-Perform stock Analysis by using Excel Macro with Visual Basic language
+Perform stock analysis by using Excel Macro with Visual Basic language